 What Is Your Website Conversion?
 [Examples]

 What do your website visitors do when they come to your website?
 What happens when, after clicking on your link from Google, they get to your site and stop?
 What then?

 If Google is the person outside your website showing people to your door, then conversion marketing is the salesperson inside your site, ensuring that more visitors buy things.

 Your definition of conversion depends on your business goals and your website goals.
-If you own an e-commerce website, purchases and sales would be a specific goal, but, running a service industry, a blog, or an B2B website with advertising, you might be consider these as key performance indicators:
+If you own an e-commerce website, purchases and sales would be a specific goal, but, running a service industry, a blog, or a B2B website with advertising, you might consider these as key performance indicators:

 - increased traffic